ryar001/BT-package-test/README.md

-Backtest with order manage for event testing
+Backtest engine with order manager for event-driven testing